|

 Love didn't exist any more.

 Neither did hate.
-All those beings who lived only to kill, they were gone,
+All those beings that lived only to kill, they were

 Daleks never existed.
 THEY were a figment of his imagination.